camilo-v/Publications/README.md

 ### 2015

 - A.Marranci, A.Tuccoli, E. Mercoledi, M. Vitiello, C. Valdes, F. Russo, M. Dal Monte, M. Pellegrini, E. Capobianco, N.Tsinoremas, L.Poliseno (2014) **Identification of BRAF 3’UTR Isoforms in Melanoma**.
-Journal of Investigative Dermatology.
-[In Press]
+The Journal of Investigative Dermatology 135, no. 6 (June 2015): 1694–97. doi:10.1038/jid.2015.47.

 ### 2014

 - Valdes C, Brennan M, Dobra A, Clarke B, Clarke J.  **Detecting Bacterial Genomes in a Metagenomic Sample Using NGS Reads**.
 Statistics and Its Interface.
-[Re-Submitted with Revisions]
+[In Press]

 - Clarke B, Valdes C, Dobra A, Clarke J. **A Bayes Testing Approach to Metagenomic Profiling in Bacteria**.
 Statistics and Its Interface.
-[In Press]
+Volume 8, Number 2, pp. 173-185.
+2015.